ntno/mkdocs-terminal/documentation/docs/configuration/features.md

 ### navigation.top.hide
 hides top navigation on all site pages.
 see [Top Navigation Menu](../configuration/index.md#top-navigation-menu) for more info.

+### navigation.top.search.hide
+hides the search button in the top nav.
+ignored if `navigation.top.hide` is set.

 ### navigation.top.cursor_animation.hide
 hides the blinking cursor animation in the top nav.